 – Targeting the global market with a single project… Accelerating the overseas expansion of K-makers

-– Provides integrated AI-based data analysis, translation, and operational capabilities
+– Integrated AI-powered data analysis, translation, and operational capabilities

-– Discounted fees for first-time funders, easing the burden on new entrants
+– Discounted fees for first-time funders to ease the burden of getting started

 Wadiz(CEO Shin Hye-seong, www.wadiz.kr) announced that it officially launched its “Global Standard Pricing Plan” on February 2, which has been redesigned to enable simultaneous entry into both the domestic and global markets.